Culinary Journey to Provence, France

 Our excursions during the week will include trips to some of the most famous outdoor market, among them: Saint-Rémy de Provence, Isle Sur La Sorgue, Gordes, and Uzès, where we'll shop for ingredients for our cooking classes and of course you'll have time on your own to browse and shop for wonderful things to bring home with you!
 Since we are in one of the world's most incredible wine regions we will visit and taste at several well-known estates, which may include a trip to my friends Magaly and Raymond Fabre's glorious vineyard, Chateau Mont-Redon, a private tour and tasting at Domaine de la Solitude and Domaine du Vieux Télégraphe estates.
 We will also visit some of the famous hilltop villages of Provence, have a picnic lunch in one of the medieval towns, visit a world-reknown boulanger (bread maker), meet and taste the creations of one of France's top chocolatiers; and immerse ourselves in Provençal cuisine through hands-on cooking classes at Blanche Fleur.

 A deposit of $1500.00 US per person is required to register for this journey.
-See Terms and Conditions above for details.
+Accomodations, meals, wine, day trips and cooking classes included in the package.
+Airfare is not included.
 Group meeting point in Avignon for pick-up and drop-off is: Avignon TGV station.
 We will pick up the group in the late afternoon on October 12, and drop off the morning of October 18.